ghoomfrog/cobblestone/cobblestone.md

 Venomosity    |0 |The ability to inflict the Poisoned condition Immunity      |0 |Poison resistance
 Breath        |5 |1 breath is consumed when not breathing, and regenerated otherwise[^breathing].
 At 0 breath, the character undergoes the Suffocating condition in the next round.
-Mana          |0 |Magic requires and consumes mana equal to the action criterion (explained later).
+Mana          |0 |Transtribution (explained later) requires and consumes mana equal to the action criterion (explained later).
 Warmth[^T]    |0 |Cold resistance; at 0 warmth, in cold places (below 50T), the character undergoes the Freezing condition in the next round.
 Chill         |0 |Heat resistance; at 0 chill, in hot places (above 50T), the character undergoes the Sizzling condition in the next round.
 Wit           |50|Intellect